uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 - GitHub issues.
 - Pull requests.
-- Email me at <a.l.nicusan@bham.ac.uk>.
+- Email me at <a.l.nicusan@gmail.com>.

-We are more than happy to discuss the library architecture and calibration / optimisation approach with any potential contributors and user.
+We are more than happy to discuss the library architecture and calibration / optimisation approach with any potential contributors and users.